Geometry driven Type II higher dimensional blow-up for the critical heat equation: Solving the inner problem

 Choosing, if necessary, $T$ even smaller, we get

 for some ${\bf c} \in (0,1)$.

-Estimates \eqref{gia4}, \eqref{gia6} and \eqref{gia5} give the contraction property for ${\mathcal A}$ in the set ${\mathcal C}$.
+Estimate \eqref{gia6} gives the contraction property for ${\mathcal A}$ in the set ${\mathcal C}$.
 Thus we proved the existence of a solution to the {\it inner } problem \eqref{sin2}.
 This fact concludes the proof of the existence of the solution predicted by Theorem \ref{teo}, with the expected properties.